|

 continents.

-Edinburgh did at the end of the 80's - a change in thinking.
-The
+from Edinburgh did at the end of the 80's - a change in thinking.

-Edinburgh Branch is horrified by all violence in the family, whoever
+The Edinburgh Branch is horrified by all violence in the family,

-men's violence towards women.
-In Britain there are 80 projects that
+on men's violence towards women.
+In Britain there are 80 projects

-deal with men's violence towards their current or former female
+that deal with men's violence towards their current or former

-partners.
-These projects are few and far between and trying their
+female partners.
+These projects are few and far between and trying

-best to get it right - to keep women and children safe.
-We know
+their best to get it right - to keep women and children safe.

 We need to get policy and procedures correct about